Online Submissions

 - Social media and data security

-The EJPLT is committed to multilingualism and accepts submissions in English, Italian or Spanish, using one of the following standards of citation:
+The EJPLT is committed to multilingualism and accepts submissions in English, Spanish, French or Italian, using one of the following standards of citation:

 » English Standard for the Citation